src-bin/substrate-docs/compliance/auditing.md

 You can include as many principals as you'd like in the innermost list.

-Every time you update this file, you'll need to re-run `substrate setup` and `substrate create-account` for each of your service accounts.
+Every time you update this file, you'll need to re-run `substrate setup` and `substrate account create` for each of your service accounts.

 This will authorize third-party principals to `sts:AssumeRole` using the ARN of one of your Auditor roles and operate as you would there.

 Note, too, that this pattern can be applied to the Administrator role using the `substrate.Administrator.assume-role-policy.json` file per [adding administrators to your AWS organization](../mgmt/adding-administrators.md).

-If allowing the third party organization-wide read-only access is too permissive, consider using `substrate create-role` to target certain accounts and grant exactly the permissions the third party requires.
+If allowing the third party organization-wide read-only access is too permissive, consider using `substrate role create` to target certain accounts and grant exactly the permissions the third party requires.